Philippine resistance against Japan

 Select units of the resistance would go on to be reorganized and equipped as units of the Philippine Army and Constabulary.
 The United States Government officially granted payments and benefits to various ethnicities who have fought with the Allies by the war's end.
 However, only the Filipinos were excluded from such benefits, and since then these veterans have made efforts in finally being acknowledged by the United States.
-Some 277 separate guerrilla units made up of 260,715 individuals were officially recognized as having fought in the resistance movement.
+Some 277 separate guerrilla units, with 260,715 individuals officially recognized as having participated in the resistance movement.

 Background

 The attack on Pearl Harbor (called Hawaii Operation or Operation AI by the Japanese Imperial General Headquarters) was a surprise military strike conducted by the Imperial Japanese Navy against the United States naval base at Pearl Harbor, Hawaii, on the morning of December 7, 1941 (December 8 in Japan and the Philippines).
 The attack was intended as a preventive action in order to keep the U.S. Pacific Fleet from interfering with military actions Japan was planning in Southeast Asia against the overseas territories of the United States, the United Kingdom, and the Netherlands.

 Immediately after the attack on Pearl Harbor, the Japanese operations to invade the Commonwealth of the Philippines began.
 Twenty-five twin engine planes bombed Tuguegarao and Baguio in the first preemptive strike in Luzon.
 The Japanese forces then quickly conducted a landing at Batan Island, and by December 17, General Masaharu Homma gave his estimate that the main component of the United States Air Force in the archipelago was destroyed.
 By January 2, Manila was under Japanese control and by January 9, Homma had cornered the remaining forces in Bataan.
 By April 9, the remaining of the combined American-Filipino force was forced to retire from Bataan to Corregidor.
 Meanwhile, Japanese invasions of Cebu (April 19) and Panay (April 20) were successful.
 By May 7, after the last of the Japanese attacks on Corregidor, General Jonathan M. Wainwright announced through a radio broadcast in Manila the surrender of the Philippines.
 Following Wainwright was General William F. Sharp, who surrendered Visayas and Mindanao on May 10.

 Afterwards came the Bataan Death March, which was the forcible transfer, by the Imperial Japanese Army, of 60,000 Filipino and 15,000 American prisoners of war after the three-month Battle of Bataan in the Philippines during World War II.
 The death toll of the march is difficult to assess as thousands of captives were able to escape from their guards (although many were killed during their escapes), and it is not known how many died in the fighting that was taking place concurrently.
 All told, approximately 2,500–10,000 Filipino and 300–650 American prisoners of war died before they could reach Camp O'Donnell.